Davenport University: Other affiliations

-Women's lacrosse is a member of the National Women's Lacrosse League (NWLL), while men's lacrosse is a member of the Division I ranks of the Men's Collegiate Lacrosse Association (MCLA) within the Central Collegiate Lacrosse Association (CCLA).
 Men's rugby competes at the Division I level of USA Rugby's Midwest Rugby Union.
 Men's ice hockey competes in the ACHA Division I within the Great Lakes Collegiate Hockey League (GLCHL), and a second hockey team competes in the Michigan Collegiate Hockey Conference (MCHC) at the ACHA DIII level.
 Davenport also has one of the most successful collegiate esport programs, fielding teams in popular titles like Counter-strike: Global Offensive, League of Legends, and Call of Duty.